perrutquist/NamedVecs.jl/README.md

 # What are NamedVecs ?

-This package provides a type called a `NamedVec`, which is a subtype of `AbstractVector`, but which also has some of the traits of a `NamedTuple`.
+This package provides a type called *NamedVec*, which is a subtype of *AbstractVector*, but which also has some of the traits of a *NamedTuple*.

 For example, `p = NamedVec(x=1.0, y=2.0)` will create an object that behaves like the vector `[1.0, 2.0]`, but where the fields `p.x`, and `p.y` can also be accessed individually.